digbmc/germantown-y/_exhibits/notable-figures.md

 ---
 title: Notable Figures
-description:
+description: Important Figures of the Colored Branch of the YWCA
 author: Katarina Hirschberg Bryn Mawr College Class of 2025 & Grace Diehl Bryn Mawr College Class of 2027
 date: March 2025
 img:
 ---
 ## Introduction
-While there were many important people attached to the Colored Branch throughout its history, knowing each story and person is incredibly difficult.
-Below is a selection of figures that were important to the Branch at various points.
+There were a wide variety of important people attached to the Colored Branch throughout its history.
+Below we have listed a selection of figures.
 This list is far from exhaustive, and it is crucial to note that there were many more people involved in a variety of ways.

 ## Important Terms
 In order to understand the roles of these women, some details regarding positions must be outlined.
-- The "Committee of 22" was an all-white organization comprised of church women that were interested in creating a YWCA for the Black community.
+- The "Committee of 22" was an all-white group comprised of church women from the Germantown YWCA that were interested in creating a YWCA for the Black community.
 - The position "General Secretary" is the same as "Executive Director"
-- The Committee of Management (COM) was responsible for supervising work in the branch, managing contracts, establishing rules and regulations, and organizing subcommittees.
+- The Committee of Management (COM) was responsible for supervising work in the Colored Branch, including managing contracts, establishing rules and regulations, and organizing subcommittees.

 ## Notable Figures Attached to the Colored Branch of the YWCA [^fn1]
 - Eva Bowles - National Secretary for Colored Work, invited to help found the Branch YWCA, meets with “Committee of 22” to discuss